Gravitational relaxation of electroweak hierarchy problem: Gravitational relaxation

 The action for the Higgs sector is given by

 where the (bare) Higgs potential can be written by

-Now, we assume that the Higgs mass $M_{\Phi }$ and the cosmological constant $\Lambda_{\rm b}$ are the UV scale to be $\Lambda^{1/4}_{\rm b} \simeq M_{\Phi }\simeq M_{ UV}$.
-Note that if there exists exact supersymmetry or conformal symmetry, such symmetries can force the cosmological constant or the Higgs mass parameter to be smaller than the cut-off scale.
-However, in the real world, such symmetries are broken and the dimensional parameters grow in proportion to the breaking scale.
-Therefore, we eventually encounter the hierarchy problem via the symmetry breaking scale, and that is the situation in the standard SUSY models.
-In general, it is difficult to protect the dimensional parameters from both large classical and quantum corrections via the high-energy scale.
-However, in our scenarios, this hierarchy problem can easily be relaxed via rescaling the metric.
+Now, we assume that the Higgs mass $M_{\Phi }$ and the cosmological constant $\Lambda_{\rm b}$ are the UV scale to be $\Lambda^{1/4}_{\rm b} \simeq M_{\Phi }\simeq M_{\rm UV}$.
+If there exists exact supersymmetry or conformal symmetry, such symmetries can force the cosmological constant or the Higgs mass parameter to be smaller than the cut-off scale.
+However, such symmetries are always broken in real world and the dimensional parameters grow in proportion to the breaking scale.
+Thus, we eventually encounter the hierarchy problem via the symmetry breaking scale, and that is the situation in the standard SUSY models.
+Generally, it is difficult to protect the dimensional parameters from both large classical and quantum corrections of the high-energy physics and that is the reason why the hierarchy problem is thought to be serious.